AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 ## Setting the ssl

-Go to cloudflare.com and +add a Site, if your account is new it should take you directly to that.
+Go to [cloudflare.com](https://cloudflare.com) and **+add a Site**, if your account is new it should take you directly to that.

 ![](/blog/images/cloudflare-addWebsite.png)
 Enter your domain name.
-Click on Scan DNS Records.
+Click on **Scan DNS Records**.
 And wait about a minute.
 (When I did this it showed me that the scanning was done, but clicking on continue didn't do anything, just wait a couple of minutes more and try again.
 Took me about 5min)

 Once the scanning is done click on continue.
 ![](/blog/images/scanning.png)
 Verify that your records are listed, just verify that the registers that you added on godaddy are listed there.
 With this I mean de two A registers and the CNAME register.
+If they are not there, add them.
 ![](/blog/images/verify-records.png)
 Click on continue.